Blood pressure medication recall: What you need to know

-Over the past year, the Food and Drug Administration has recalled multiple blood pressure medications after discovering a potentially cancer-causing contaminant in some batches.
+Over the past year, the FDA has recalled multiple blood pressure medications from several manufacturers after discovering potential carcinogens in some batches.
 It’s believed they became contaminated during the manufacturing process.

-The recalled medications include specific “lots” of losartan, irbesartan, valsartran and combination drugs with valsartran.
+The recalled medications include specific “lots” of losartan, irbesartan, valsartan and combination drugs with valsartan.
 The investigation is ongoing and the FDA continues to update the list of medications being recalled here.

 Some of the recalled lots contain a combination of medications.
 Although neither amlodipine nor hydrochlorothiazide are currently under recall on their own, they are when combined with some other medications.
 For example, a combination of valsartan, amlodipine and hydrochlorothiazide is one product that has been recalled.
 The FDA website provides lists of valsartan products under recall, valsartan products not under recall, irbesartan products under recall and losartan medications under recall for patients, health care providers and pharmacists to accurately confirm which products are affected.

-These voluntary recalls come after the discovery of the chemicals NDMA and NDEA at levels far above what the FDA considers an acceptable daily intake.
+Those voluntary recalls came after the discovery of the chemicals NDMA and NDEA -- both probable human carcinogens -- at levels far above what the FDA considers an acceptable daily intake.
 NDEA is a naturally occurring chemical in some foods and it can be found in drinking water, but it’s also present in air pollution and industrial processes.
 NDMA is a chemical that forms in both industrial and natural processes.
-Both NDEA and NDMA are classified as probable human carcinogens, meaning they can increase the risk of cancer in humans.

 You shouldn’t stop taking the medication until you speak to your doctor first.